Reflections from IBM InterConnect 2017

 (Image from InterConnect 2017 presentation “Speeding cognitive business results with ready-to-use Watson apps”)

-At Dun & Bradstreet, we maintain the largest commercial database of over 280 million business records spanning 220 countries that changes over five million times a day.
+At Dun & Bradstreet, we maintain the largest commercial database of over hundreds of millions of entities around the world.
 We’re contending with different writing systems, languages, changing country laws, natural disaster impacts, fraud, and so on, to best reflect the identity and state of a business at any moment in time.
 We work with thousands of customers around the world, helping them bring together disparate data from their internal systems and enrich it with our data and analytics to gain relevant insights they need to make confident decisions.

 All this practical experience has brought us to our present thinking that the next evolution of business solutions will require organizations to: